felixakiragreen/react-kronos/README.md

 0.3:
 - minimum date+time
-  - hard (user cannot enter value)
+  - hard (user cannot select a date/time, or type/paste a value)
-  - soft (user enters values and field becomes red)
+  - soft (user can select/input values but it becomes red)
 - maximum date+time
   - hard
   - soft